Turkey prohibits elective cesareans in private medical centers - ExBulletin

 Turkey has the highest rate of Cesarean births among the 38 Nations of the OECD, according to the latest available data of 2021.
 Figures in the world population show that there were 584 of these procedures out of 1,000 living births that year.

 The debate on childbirth broke out last weekend at the start of a super Lig football confrontation between Fenerbahce and Sivassor.
-Sivassapor players walked on the ground with a huge banner reflecting an initiative of the Ministry of Health to promote vaginal births, in reading: “natural birth is natural”.
+Sivassapor players walked on the field with a huge banner reflecting an initiative of the Ministry of Health to promote vaginal births, reading: “natural birth is natural”.

 This decision sparked the fury of politicians, doctors and women's rights organizations.